 St Mary’s is a Grade-II* listed building and we have a happy obligation to repair and preserve it as part of England’s built heritage.
-We have planned four phases of repairs to the building, which has suffered badly from decades of erosion as well as inappropriate repairs in the mid-20th century.
+We have planned several phases of repairs to the building, which has suffered badly from decades of erosion as well as inappropriate repairs in the mid-20th century.

 Phase I Repairs: Upper Rock Gardens elevation, 2014-17

 In March 2017 we completed the first phase of comprehensive repairs to the church's west-facing elevation overlooking Upper Rock Gardens.
 The work included repair of the roofs and rainwater goods, drainage, brickwork, masonry and windows, and replacement of the polycarbonate window shields with rust-proof grilles.
 We’re thrilled with the results.
 The church looks so much better and removal of the old plastic sheeting from the west-facing windows has hugely improved the light inside.

 The work cost over £350,000, and was generously funded with a £235,000 grant from the National Lottery Heritage Fund, and other sums from the National Churches Trust (£40,000), Garfield Weston Foundation (£10,000) and Sussex Historic Churches Trust (£6,500).
 Plus we added £30,000 ourselves along with £40,000 worth of voluntary labour.

 Phase II Repairs: St James's Street frontage, 2017-20